BestChiao/typoraImg/README.md

 # typoraImg
-The uploaded image for typora
+The uploaded image of typora